 Free Public Tour every Sunday at 2:00pm weather permitting

-Jan 28, 2018, 5:30 pm.
+Jan 27, 6:30 pm.
 Annual Membership Meeting and Dinner will be held at the Hoard Museum in Fort Atkinson.
 Dr. John Richards will discuss the first ever remote sensing project over the entire ancient town that provides details of what major archaeological features still lay underground.

 Feb 10-12, 2017.
 Garden Expo in Madison.

 May 7, 2:00 pm.
 Spring Walking Tour to Highlight Recent Discoveries at the park.

 May 30 - June 23.
 Excavations at the park.

 June 16, 10:00 am - 4:00 pm.
 Organized tours of the excavations.

 June 20, 7:00 pm.
 Summer Solstice celebration at the park.

 July 16, 10:30 am.
 Aztalan Day at the Park